A Sneak Peek At The Sabrina Reboot Indicates There Will Be Visions, Fire, & Forests

 Sabrina will be based on the comic with the same name, focusing on Sabrina Spellman as a 1960s teenager.
 Though other versions of the character have been more lighthearted, coming back to the darker roots of the show will help draw in viewers, especially if they are coming from Riverdale success.

 News first broke of the Riverdale spinoff show, The Chilling Adventures of Sabrina, back in September, but since its initial announcement, significant changes to the show has been made.
-Originally slated for the CW, Sabrina has since changed networks in favour of Netflix, which can work in its favour as there will be more creativity when it comes to the dark tone of the show.
+Originally slated for the CW, Sabrina has since changed networks in favor of Netflix, which can work in its favor as there will be more creativity when it comes to the dark tone of the show.

 Read These Stories Next: